About this guide

-**Developing and conducting database-specific searches is a lengthy process which may take a month long or more.
+**Developing and conducting database-specific searches is a lengthy process which may take one to two months or more.
 Please involve the librarian in the early stages of planning your review**

 Laupus Library will also provide support for other review types.
 Requests for assistance with other reviews may be directed to the Systematic Review Service, or sent directly to the Liaison Librarian assigned to your College or School.